OMX

 Example

-Single-model delegation:
+Single-model consultation:

 codex